JuanitaSmith/datascience_blog_using_linear_regression/project1_blog/README.md

 This project will focus on answering questions below.

-1) Are some hosts running a business, and if so, what is the impact on price ?
+<span style="color:blue; font-size:20px; line-height:20px; font-family: Calibri;">1) Are some hosts running a business, and if so, what is the impact on price ?</span>
-- Should we distinguish between short-term and long-term rentals, and how does it effect the daily average price ?
+>- Should we distinguish between short-term and long-term rentals, and how does it effect the daily average price ?
-- Are some hosts running a business with multiple listings ?
+>- Are some hosts running a business with multiple listings ?
 If so, how does this affect the price ?

-2) Host Analysis: How does **host excellence** influence price ?
+<span style="color:blue; font-size:20px; line-height:20px; font-family: Calibri;">2) Host Analysis: How does **host excellence** influence price ?</span>
-- Super hosts seems to describe their properties better, how does this effect price and availability ?
+>- Super hosts seems to describe their properties better, how does this effect price and availability ?

-3) What effect does **star ratings** have on property price ?
+<span style="color:blue; font-size:20px; line-height:20px; font-family: Calibri;">3) What effect does **star ratings** have on property price ?</span>
-- Would a 5-star vs 3-star listing in the same location cost more ?
+>- Would a 5-star vs 3-star listing in the same location cost more ?

-4) Predict average daily listing price
+<span style="color:blue; font-size:20px; line-height:20px; font-family: Calibri;">4) Predict average daily listing price</span>
-- Knowing the impact of host excellence and star ratings above, could we make an accurate average daily price prediction ?
+>- Knowing the impact of business listings, host excellence and star ratings above, could we make an accurate average daily price prediction ?

 #### The project is divided into 5 notebooks: